guertinlab/Tn5bias/README.md

 Please enter a command
 ```

-If you are using a Mac OS, you may use the "depend" command with no options to check the faidx, GNU parallel, and Anaconda dependencies.
+If you are using a Mac OS, you may use the "depend" command with no options to check the faidx, GNU parallel, Anaconda, genometools,
+rust and seqOutBias dependencies.
-If these applications are not found in PATH, seqOutATACBias will attempt to install them:
+If any of these applications are not found in PATH, seqOutATACBias will attempt to install and add them to PATH.
+These installations require curl,
+brew and pip CLIs:
 ```sh
 seqOutATACBias depend
 ```